 In the Upper Raritan Watershed Region and other areas of northern New Jersey, biologists are working to manage overlapping native and non-native fish populations to protect native species.
 The NJ Division of Fish & Wildlife’s Bureau of Freshwater Fisheries recently added protections for brook trout – New Jersey’s only native trout species.
 As part of this project, the state altered the stocking of rainbow trout to help increase the success of brook trout and created a Brook Trout Conservation Zone where all anglers who catch these fish must immediately and carefully release them unharmed.
 Other new fishing regulations are designed to increase the survival chances of brook trout if caught and released.

-Brook Trout, South Branch Raritan River
+Brook Trout, a native species, South Branch Raritan River

 The New Jersey Bureau of Freshwater Fisheries lists all potentially dangerous fish species and how to handle them here.

 RHA Fishes of The Upper Raritan Fact Sheets: